Ynote/dotfiles/README.md

 ## Setup

+- Create a `.zshaliases` file in your home for all your aliases.
-Create a `.aliases` file in your home.
+- Create a `.zshlocal` file in your home for all your local configuration (environment variables, custom triggers, etc.).